nosana-ci/docs.nosana.io/docs/nodes/docker-node.md

 export PINATA_JWT="your-logn-jwt-value-here"
 ```

-The other configurations can be passed a CLI arguments:
+The other configurations can be passed as CLI arguments:

 - `--market`: the market to join
 - `--network`: we will use `devnet`